-Core back-office technology: the famous 3 letter acronyms of ERP, SCM, CPM, CRM, PPM, GRC are no longer the big things.
-We’re in a SMACT world, not an ERP world.
+Core back-office technology: the famous 3 letter acronyms of ERP, SCM, CPM, CRM, PPM, GRC are no longer the leading enterprise technologies.
+We’re in a SMACT world (Social, Mobile, Analytics, Cloud, Internet of Things), not an ERP world.

 Technology for the management of public finances – call it IFMIS or government ERP, or what we like to call ‘GRP’, is no longer the big thing in government technology.

 What is going on?
 Have back-office systems become obsolete?

 This is a technology phenomenon known as “figure and ground” coined by media theorist Marshall McLuhan.
 Back-office systems, or “Systems of Record”, have become the foundation, or context for the new technology.
 It’s much the same way that social media has become the defining figure, supplanting television.
 Like television, “Systems of Record” are still important in that they contextualize what is grabbing our attention: social.
 It’s the era of “Systems of Engagement”.